-The graph below depicts results from seagrass mapping in Dona and Roberts Bays from 1988-2024.
+The graph below depicts results from seagrass mapping in Dona and Roberts Bays from 1988-2022.
 Seagrass acreage in the Dona and Roberts Bay basin had been steadily increasing since 2010.
 In 2018, seagrass reached 120 acres, passing the target 112 acres for Dona and Roberts Bay.
-However, between 2018 and 2024, 71 acres of seagrass were lost, representing a 59% loss of total acreage.
+However, between 2018 and 2022, 86 acres of seagrass were lost, representing a 72% loss of total acreage and reaching an all-time historic low.
 The cause of this decline is complex and involves several likely factors including increasing nutrient pollution loads, red tide, hurricanes, rainfall pattern and others.
 The CHNEP continues to work with our partners to investigate causes.
 Learn more about what the Partnership is doing protect and improve water quality in Dona & Roberts Bays (CHNEP.org).